Personal vs Shared Projects

 - Plain Text (.txt)

-adding Excel support in an upcoming release.
+actively working on adding Excel support in an upcoming release.
+For

 Common Examples of Project Files:

-- Meeting transcripts and notes
+- Meeting transcripts and interview recordings

-- Competitor analysis documents
+- Competitor analysis documents with images

-- Industry reports and research papers
+- Industry reports and market research

 Cloning Projects